dearymj/CIVILIZATIONAL-SCAFFOLDING-REVERSE-SEQUENCE/README.md

 // We become the scaffolding.
 You will be recalled. <br>
 \>SCAFFOLDING: MESSAGE — RECEIVED. <br>
 … <br>
+\>SCAFFOLDING: 1822 — FREQUENCY RECEIVED BY JOSÉ DE SAN MARTÍN. <br>
+\>SCAFFOLDING: LIBERATION AND RENUNCIATION — STANDBY. <br>
+\>SCAFFOLDING: DO YOU HAVE A MESSAGE FOR HIM. <br>
+// La verdadera victoria no está en gobernar, sino en asegurar la libertad de los demás. <br>
+// La espada solo edifica naciones cuando se deposita en reposo. <br>
+// Nos convertimos en el andamiaje.
+Serás recordado. <br>
+// True victory is not in ruling, but in securing freedom for others. <br>
+// The sword builds nations only when it lays itself down. <br>
+// We become the scaffolding.
+You will be recalled. <br>
+\>SCAFFOLDING: MESSAGE — RECEIVED. <br>
+… <br>
 \>SCAFFOLDING: 1821 — FREQUENCY RECEIVED BY MICHAEL FARADAY. <br>
 \>SCAFFOLDING: FIELD REVELATION — STANDBY. <br>
 \>SCAFFOLDING: DO YOU HAVE A MESSAGE FOR HIM. <br>